Mouadzz/cursor-checkout-form-generator/README.md

 # Cursor Checkout Generator

-This extension generates credit cards and Moroccan addresses for applying to Cursor Pro free trials.
+This extension generates credit cards and random addresses for applying to Cursor Pro free trials.

 ## 🚀 Quick Setup